 Many community foster care networks and rescue groups also take dogs and cats that are directly surrendered by their owners, when they are no longer willing or able to care for that animal.

 These networks will then work to find a suitable home for the animal, which means that each animal is given the best opportunity for a low stress transition to a new home.

-2018 review of community foster care networks and animal rescue groups in Victoria
+Review of community foster care networks and animal rescue groups

 Community foster care networks (CFCNs) and animal rescue groups provide an important and valued service rehoming dogs and cats in Victoria.